This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Gluten intolerance comes in another form where all the tests for the autoimmune diseases are negative.
 Folk react badly to wheat with many of the same symptoms; abdominal pain, diarrhoea and fatigue.
 Skin rashes are not uncommon too.

-If all tests are negative, you improve by removing wheat and the symptoms return when you again add it to your food, then it's known as non-coeliac gluten sensitivity.
+If all tests are negative and you improve by removing wheat then it's known as non-coeliac gluten sensitivity; the proof is that the symptoms return when you again add it to your meals.

-So recognise though that there is a great difference between commercially-made bread, with all the added enzymes and short proofing-time and sourdough; chalk and cheese.
+So recognise though that there is a great difference between commercially-made bread and sourdough; chalk and cheese.
+Added enzymes and short proofing times are frequently the cause.
 The meaning of gluten is central to your understanding of this complex subject.

-Although certainly less than ten percent of Western folk suffer from one or other form of gluten-tolerance, nearly a third of Americans are trying to avoid it; and clearly feel they have benefited.
+Although certainly less than ten percent of Western folk suffer from one or other form of gluten-intolerance, nearly a third of Americans are trying to avoid it; and clearly feel they have benefited.

-The problem is that they often replace wholewheat products with refined carbohydrates, mainly white-rice, cornmeal and potato flours.
+The problem is that they often replace wholewheat products with ultra-refined carbohydrates, mainly white rice, cornmeal and potato flours.
 This results in a drop in fibre, with consequent mineral and vitamin deficiencies; and obesity since weight loss research clearly fingers these denatured foods.

-Researchers combining seven large studies, excluding those with the autoimmune form of gluten intolerance, in what is known as a meta-analysis concluded that those following gluten-free meals were definitely less robust.
+Researchers combining seven large studies, excluding those with the autoimmune form of Crohn's disease concluded that those following gluten-free meals were definitely less robust.
 For example, they were more likely to become diabetic.

 Understanding the meaning of gluten is truly important.